 65 cates NSS – 1 , where NSS is the maximum number of spatial streams that the STA supports in reception.

-The encoding of the Rx NSS Extension subfield in EHT OM Control subfield combined with the Rx NSS subfield in OM Control subfield is described in Table 9-33a (The encoding of the Rx NSS Extension sub-field in EHT OM Control subfield combined with the Rx NSS subfield in OM Control subfield).
+The encoding of the Rx NSS Extension subfield in the(#12243) EHT OM Control subfield combined with the Rx NSS subfield in the(#12243) OM Control subfield is described in Table 9-33a (The encoding of the Rx NSS Extension sub-field in the(#12243) EHT OM Control subfield combined with the Rx NSS subfield in the(#12243) OM Control subfield).

 4